brockai/brockai/README.md

 There are npm packages that allow for React to connect with OpenSearch (no need for Node), however if there is a need to connect to other providers, such as Geotab, or you need a forgot email/signup service, you are faced with managing another service connection on the frontend.
 Not the end of the world, but all of your eggs are in one basket.

-To seperate concerns for better management and deployment, Node provides a robust, portable, proven middleware to house the app API, irrespective of the frontend.
+To seperate concerns for better management and deployment, Node provides a robust, portable, proven middleware to house the API, irrespective of the frontend.

 ## Why OpenSearch?
+OpenSearch is an open-source search and analytics suite, originally derived from Elasticsearch and Kibana, and managed by the OpenSearch project, which is sponsored by Amazon Web Services (AWS).

-OpenSearch provides ML/AL compatibility
+OpenSearch provides ML/AL compatibility.

 #### <a href="https://github.com/brockai/brockai/wiki" target="_blank">Research Wiki</a>